(featured photo: Library in Clock-In BGC)

 [This article was first published in July 2016.
 We have updated it to include the many new coworking spaces that have opened in the Fort since then.]

-There are many good reasons for setting up an office in Fort Bonifacio, such as nice roads and sidewalks and safe streets, and apart from renting an office space the old fashioned way, nowadays there are options that meet the specific needs of different groups of users.
+There are many good reasons for setting up an office in Fort Bonifacio, and apart from renting an office space the old fashioned way, nowadays there are options that meet the specific needs of different groups of users.

 There are serviced office space, where one can rent an office space with terms shorter than that for regular office space rental.
-For example, many grade A corporate buildings in Fort Bonifacio requires a contract for at least 5 years, whereas a serviced office space in the same building can be rented for as short as one month.
 Serviced office space also provides the furniture and cleaning service, plus other add-on facilities like conference rooms and pantry and services like telephone answering and mail receiving, so that clients can move in instantly, and do not have to shop for furniture or set up accounts for utilities.
 The price for all these conveniences is the higher rent that one has to pay.

 The newest work space arrangement is coworking.
 Coworking is a style of work that involves sharing resources with other people who are not employed by the same employer.
 Coworking is a product of the sharing economy that comes into being along recent technological innovation in social media.
 Part and parcel of the coworking experience is to have social interaction with other coworkers.
 Thus, the coworking space is usually an open area with desks that are mostly undesignated to a particular coworker.
 There must be a lounge that can act like a water cooler in a normal office for coworkers to interact.
 Networking events are also a standard feature of coworking space.